ABilkhoo/pycfx/readme.md

 ## Overview

-PyCFX was developed for use by Aman Bilkhoo for use in the paper "CONFEX: Uncertainty-Aware Counterfactual Explanations with Conformal Gurantees" [1]
+PyCFX was developed for use by Aman Bilkhoo for use in the paper "CONFEX: Uncertainty-Aware Counterfactual Explanations with Conformal Guarantees" [1]
 This library contains
 - Sample synthetic and tabular datasets
-- Model wrappers for PyTorch models, Keras models, SKLearn RandomForest, GradientBoosting and DecisionTree classifiers.
+- Model wrappers for PyTorch models, Keras models and SKLearn tree-based classifiers.
 - Classes for split conformal prediction and localised conformal prediction.
 - Counterfactual explanation generators (gradient-based, MILP-based, tree-based, plus more, some of which have leverage external implementations)
 - Benchmarker utilities and evaluation metrics